Opening very soon …..

-Cnoc Soilleir is an exciting joint venture between Ceòlas Uibhist and Lews Castle College UHI (LCC/UHI).
-Located in the Gàidhlig heartland of South Uist, Cnoc Soilleir will promote and celebrate the community’s Gàidhlig cultural heritage.
+Cnoc Soilleir is an exciting joint venture between Ceòlas and UHI – Outer Hebrides.
+Located in the Gàidhlig heartland of South Uist, Cnoc Soilleir will promote and celebrate the community’s Gàidhlig language and cultural heritage.

-The project will establish a new focal building at Cnoc Soilleir (the placename meaning “the bright hill”) in Dalabrog, with facilities that have been designed to meet the needs of both LCC/UHI’s educational programmes, and Ceòlas’ community-led activities around Gàidhlig language learning, heritage, culture, music and dance.
+The project will establish a new focal building at Cnoc Soilleir (the placename meaning “the bright hill”) in Dalabrog, with facilities that have been designed to meet the needs of the educational programmes at UHI – Outer Hebrides, and the Ceòlas artistic programme and community-led activities involving Gàidhlig language learning, heritage, culture, music and dance.

 Cnoc Soilleir will contain a state-of-the-art auditorium and recording facilities as well as dedicated teaching rooms, and an accessible archive and library for joint resources.
 The building will be shared equally by both organisations; during term time the building will be used principally by the college for their activities, but at weekends, evenings, and during the holidays it will be open for use by Ceòlas and the community.